masalinas/doc-k3s-ubuntu/README.md

 # Description
-Install kubernetes k3s in Ubuntu 20.04 with kubernetes Dashboard using helm
+Install kubernetes k3s in Ubuntu 20.04 with Kubernetes Dashboard using helm

 ## Install k3s by default
 ```shell